MasterJayanX/pmfow/README.md

 ### Will this project support other operating systems?
 Unfortunately no, because other OSes probably already have package managers for them.
 For example, for old versions of macOS, you can use [Tigerbrew](https://github.com/mistydemeo/tigerbrew) and most Linux distributions come with a package manager.
 ### What things do you plan to add?
-I'm planning to add the option of installing multiple packages at once, more flags to configure the way you install packages or update the repositories, the option of using silent installers and of course, I will keep adding more applications to the repositories.
+I'm planning to add the option of installing multiple packages at once, more flags to configure the way you install packages or update the repositories and of course, I will keep adding more applications to the repositories.

 ## Donations
 I accept donations through GitHub Sponsors and Ko-fi: